QuinnAho/Glint3D/ai/FOR_DEVELOPERS.md

 # Task Module System - Developer Guide

+**This is the workflow we use to develop Glint3D.** It helps humans and AI work together on tasks in a clear, organized way.
+The system keeps AI agents controlled and context-aware, so they know exactly what to do and contribute clean, quality code without getting lost or over-engineering.

 ## What is a Task Module?

-A **task module** is a structured directory containing all the information needed to plan, execute, track, and validate a specific engineering task.
-Task modules are designed to facilitate collaboration between human developers and AI assistants by providing a shared, machine-readable representation of work to be done.
+A **task module** is a structured folder that holds everything needed to plan, do, track, and check a specific engineering task.
+It gives both humans and AI a clear, shared way to understand and work on the same task.

-Think of a task module as a "work capsule" that contains:
+Think of a task module as a **“work capsule”** that includes:
 - **Specification**: What needs to be done and why
-- **Execution plan**: Step-by-step instructions
+- **Execution plan**: Clear steps to follow
-- **Progress tracking**: Real-time status updates
+- **Progress tracking**: Real-time updates on what’s finished
-- **Validation criteria**: How to know when it's done
+- **Validation criteria**: How to confirm the task is complete
-- **Artifacts**: Generated outputs and documentation
+- **Artifacts**: The outputs and documentation created along the way

 ## Why Use Task Modules?

 ### Benefits for Developers
-- **Clear scope**: Every task has explicit inputs, outputs, and acceptance criteria
+- **Clear scope**: Each task has defined inputs, outputs, and success criteria
-- **Progress visibility**: Real-time tracking via NDJSON event logs
+- **Progress visibility**: You can track updates in real time
-- **Context preservation**: All task-related information in one place
+- **Context preservation**: All task information stays in one place
-- **Handoff ready**: Easy to pause, resume, or transfer work between team members or AI assistants
+- **Easy handoff**: Anyone can pick up where the last person left off
-- **Audit trail**: Complete history of what was done and when
+- **Audit trail**: A full history of what was done and when

 ### Benefits for AI Collaboration
-- **Deterministic execution**: AI assistants know exactly what to do and in what order
+- **Predictable execution**: AI knows exactly what steps to take
-- **Quality gates**: Explicit acceptance criteria prevent incomplete work
+- **Quality checks**: Acceptance criteria prevent unfinished work
-- **Context loading**: AI can pick up where previous work left off
+- **Context loading**: AI can resume work without losing track
-- **Minimal hallucination**: Structured format reduces ambiguity
+- **Fewer errors**: A clear structure reduces guesswork and confusion

 ## Directory Structure